bkrug/tms9918a-midframe/README.md

 + Psuedo-parallax scrolling.
 Choose different pattern tables at different scan lines, to create the appearance of scrolling by different amounts.
 + If the picture on screen displays sky and ground, then the background border can match the sky color and ground color at different parts of the screen.
-+ Give a text-mode screen a header section and body section that are of different colors.
++ Give a text-mode screen, a header section and body section that are of different colors.
 + Turn text-mode into a bitmap mode by giving each quarter of the screen its own pattern table, perhaps for WYSIWYG text.
-+ Exceed 32 sprite limitation.
++ Exceed 32 sprite limitation (but sadly maintain the 4 sprite per pixel-row limitation).
-+ One sprite with more than one color.
++ Two font sizes.
+Display 40 columns and 32 columns of text on different tile rows, by changing video modes mid-screen.

+I haven't experimented with those last two ideas, yet.
+Maybe someone else would like to try.